 The full results of the procedure will not be apparent until after the swelling has completely ameliorated.
 One can expect to see a firmer tummy and a smooth abdomen at this time.

 Take the first step on your journey to a sculpted and fit abdomen – contact our office and set up a tummy-tuck consultation.
-Doctors Andrew Ordon and Ritu Chopra are experienced plastic surgeons with the skills needed to give you a stomach you can be proud to show off.
+Doctors Andrew Ordon and Ritu Chopra are experienced plastic surgeons in Beverly Hills with the skills needed to give you a stomach you can be proud to show off.